xiaohanchi/COCA/README.md

     #>   <dbl>    <dbl> <dbl> <dbl> <dbl> <dbl>
     #> 1     2       38 0.771  0.84  0.91   0.1

+This code may take a while… (Note: In my own implementation, I used high-performance computing clusters and parallel computing to accelerate the process.)
+For illustration, consider using a smaller number of replicates (e.g., `n.simu = 100`).
+Once completed, we obtained the optimal stage 2 sample size of 38, along with design cutoffs
+$C_{e1}=0.7710$ and $c_0=84$, as reported in our paper.

 ##### 3. Run COCA Design

 ### Reference